jjdevcha/jjdevcha.github.io/index.md

 Hello!
 I'm Jung-In.
-I'm currently studying software engineering at Cyber University of Korea.
+I'm currently working as a junior frontend developer.
 I write about my journey in software engineering and web developing.